Franco-Prussian

 Yellow line: annexed territories.

-" Dear Mr Director General,
+"Dear Mr Director General,

 Post offices located in French territory occupied by German armies often receive correspondence bound for France.

-I have the honour of informing you that the N° 10 Cologne-Verviers railway post office will deliver this correspondence to the French exchange offices without tax (compulsory franking having been decreed for these items).
+I have the honour of informing you that the No. 10 Cologne-Verviers railway post office will deliver this correspondence to the French exchange offices without tax (compulsory franking having been decreed for these items).

-I would like to propose to you, Mr. Director General, that correspondence originating in France and bound for French territories occupied by German armies be treated in the same way […]”.
+I would like to propose to you, Mr Director General, that correspondence originating in France and bound for French territories occupied by German armies be treated in the same way […]".

-On 10 September 1870, Vandal replied to von Stephan:
+On 10 September 1870, Édouard Vandal responded to Heinrich von Stephan:

 "Mr Director General,

-"GHQ, Meaux, 19 September,
+"GHQ, Meaux, 19 September

 Extract from the Journal des Débats of 11 September 1870.